prateek64/SoundScape--MileStone1/README.md

    </center>
 </figure>

-My application aims at creating different soundscapes within a single screen so that the listener can experience different acoustic spaces (both synthetic and ambient) within the same restricted area.
-The components and the different soundscapes are explained in the following part.

 The abstractness of the user interface reflects my thoguhts, my love for what I do, my past experiences and everything I appreciate in this world.